AnayKr15hn4/AnayKr15hn4/README.md

   **Capture** – A photography and photo editing company based in New Jersey(almost in operation) **OptiCircuit** – An AI-powered driving simulation tool for optimizing racing lines

-- **Interested in**: Cars, Racing/Sim Racing, Computers, and Aerodynamics
+- **Interested in**: Cars, Racing/Sim Racing, Computers, coding, and Aerodynamics
 - **Open to**: Collaborations, internships, sponsorships, and hackathons

 ---